Spantree/elasticsearch-talk/README.md

 ```
 git pull
-vagrant reload
+vagrant reload --provision
-vagrant provision
 ```

 #### Shut down vagrant

-When you're all done elasticsearching, you can gracefull shut down your vagrant instance by running:
+When you're all done elasticsearching, you can gracefully shut down your vagrant instance by running:

 ```
 vagrant halt